dapr/docs/daprdocs/content/en/operations/components/setup-bindings.md

 {{< tabs "Self-Hosted" "Kubernetes" >}}

 {{% codetab %}}
-To run locally, create a `components` dir containing the YAML file and provide the path to the `dapr run` command with the flag `--components-path`.
+To run locally, create a `components` dir containing the YAML file and provide the path to the `dapr run` command with the flag `--resources-path`.
 {{% /codetab %}}

 {{% codetab %}}